-Some plugins come with a timer which can be set up to countdown the days, hours, and seconds remaining before you start the blog.
+Some plugins come with a timer that can be set up to countdown the days, hours, and seconds remaining before you start the blog.

 6. You Must Secure the Blog

-Your blog is an asset which have to secure at all times to avoid being hack or attack by malicious software.
+Your blog is an asset that has to secure at all times to avoid being hack or attack by malicious software.
 Securing your blog starts with your hosting provider.
 The provider assigns a Secure Socket Layer (SSL) Certificate with your hosting plan, or at a small extra cost billed annually.

 SSL is the global standard technology for securing data over the internet by creating an encrypted link between the web server and a browser.